LEGACY OF CHAMPIONS

 Swimmer

-Ocean Falls Amateur Swim Club, UBC Thunderbirds
+Ocean Falls Amateur Swim Club

 2004